13-year-old boy apprehended for alleged rape of 5-year-old: Police | Law-Order

 - India

-The boy was “apprehended” under the Juvenile Justice (Care and Protection of Children) Act by a “child welfare police officer welfare” after the preliminary probe into a rape case FIR lodged against him, Kaushambi’s Superintendent of Police Hemraj Meena said.
+The boy was apprehended under the Juvenile Justice (Care and Protection of Children) Act by a “child welfare police officer” after the preliminary probe into a rape case FIR lodged against him, Kaushambi’s Superintendent of Police Hemraj Meena said.

-After the apprehension of the child, alleged to be in conflict with law, the police produced him before a children court which remanded him to a Children Welfare Home in Prayagraj as no such child care home is there in Kaushambi district, he said.
+After his apprehension, the police produced him before a children court which remanded him to a Children Welfare Home in Prayagraj as no such child care home is there in Kaushambi district, he said.

 Detailing the incident, SP Meena said, “A five-year-old girl, a resident of Kada Dham Police station area, was allegedly raped by her 13-year-old relative on May 12.
 Initially, a case of physical violence was lodged regarding the case.''
 However, the minor girl was rushed to a hospital on Thursday after her health deteriorated.